 CDC to recommend masks for some vaccinated people in certain situations

-CDC to revise guidance issued in May
+CDC to revise COVID-19 guidance issued in May

 The Centers for Disease Control and Prevention is expected to announce Tuesday that some vaccinated individuals resume wearing masks in certain situations to protect against COVID-19, reversing its earlier guidance that only unvaccinated individuals should wear face coverings.